MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ne-winuser-legacy_touchpad_features.md

 ## -remarks

-When the corresponding setting is updated using SPIF_UPDATEINIFILE to persist the setting, the legacy touchpad will respond accordingly.
+When the corresponding setting is updated with SPIF_UPDATEINIFILE (to persist the setting), the legacy touchpad will respond accordingly.

 ## -see-also